 Therefore employers need to support the existing workforce to gain these valuable new skills to climb the corporate ladder and create a more robust workforce that has an edge on their performance and overall well being.
 An upskilled employee thus becomes an asset to the workplace.

-The primary motivation of upskilling is for the employer to identify the top performers in the workplace.
+The primary motivation of Online Courses Singapore is for the employer to identify the top performers in the workplace.
 Hence it helps to keep the workplace’s best talent.
 It increases productivity in the workplace and increases the bottom line of the company.

 As a result, employee job satisfaction increases and reduces the turnover rate in the organisation.
 Therefore, upskilling is a good investment and shows employees that the company cares about their betterment.
 Ultimately, a skilled employee can provide better customer service, which will give rise to better results all round.